pearu/gcs/pytorch-crs-dm-proposal.md

 ## Benefits and perspectives

-While CSR formats support more performant Linear Algebra operations with 2D sparse arrays (see the benchmark results in [PyTorch PR 44190](https://github.com/pytorch/pytorch/pull/44190) description), the DM format provides a method of generalizing the 2D CSR formatted arrays to multidimensional arrays.
-In addition, the DM format allows several new perspectives to multidimensional array
+While CSR format supports more performant Linear Algebra operations with 2D sparse arrays (see the benchmark results in [PyTorch PR 44190](https://github.com/pytorch/pytorch/pull/44190) description), the DM format provides a method of generalizing 2D CSR formatted arrays to multidimensional arrays.
+In addition, the DM format allows several new perspectives to multidimensional array representation:
-representations:

 - no-copy slicing and axis swapping for COO and CSR/CSS tensors.

-- hierarchical storage format: DM tensor can use another DM tensor as the storage array.
+- hierarchical storage format: DM tensor can use another DM tensor as an storage array.

 - extending storage formats with restricted dimensioniality (e.g. the CSR format is essentially for 2D arrays only) to arbitrary